theo-armour/agenda/3-1-heritage/residents/1-birthday-messages.md

 * Cheers to the best year yet
 * Peace & Serinity
 * May your days be filled with laughter and joy.
-* There you go again...Making the world better by simply being you.
+*Yvonee:  There you go again...Making the world better by simply being you.
 ## 2024-07-15 Perplexity

 Here are some thoughtful and nice things you can say in an email to someone on their birthday: